Vegan Spring Greens Tart

 1 lemon, juiced and zested

-Start by prepping the vegetables: heat 1 tbsp olive oil in a sautéing pan over medium heat and add the sliced courgette.
-Add a pinch of salt and sauté for 7-8 minutes, until starting to brown.
-Add the asparagus and sauté for another 2 minutes, then remove the pan from heat.
+Start by prepping the vegetables.
+Heat 1 tbsp olive oil in a pan over medium heat and add the sliced shallots along with a pinch of salt.
+Sauté the shallots for 8-10 minutes, until soft.
+Add the courgettes and sauté them 11-12 minutes, until they're starting to brown.

-Prepare the pastry.
-Line a large baking tray with parchment paper, and spread the sheet of pastry onto it.
-Use a knife to cut 1.5 cm off from each side of the pastry rectangle, then place them on top of the same edges you cut them from.
+Next, prepare the pastry.
+Line a large baking tray with parchment paper, and lay the sheet of pastry on it.
+Use a knife to cut 1.5 cm of pastry off from the edges of the rectangle, then place those pieces of pastry on top the edges, creating a thick border that's doubly the height of the centre.

-When the pastry base is ready, spread the cashew cream evenly onto the base.
-Top with the courgettes and asparagus, followed by the peas and broad beans.
-Drizzle with 1 tbsp olive oil, and bake for 15-18 minutes - until golden brown.
+Spread the cashew cream evenly onto the baked pastry base.
+Top it with the courgettes and asparagus, followed by the peas and broad beans.
+Drizzle the filling with 1 tbsp of olive oil.